cmjimerson1s/ci_pp1_erbusiness/README.md

 ### User Stories

-1. As Janice, I want to know what an escape room, is so I can decide if I want to try it
+1. As Janice, I want to know what an escape room is, so I can decide if I want to try it
 2. As Steven, I want to know where you're located, so I can plan my night out with my friends in a better way
 3. As Oskar, I want to know what rooms you have, so I can pick the best theme for my birthday party
 4. As Leo,	I want to be able to book your rooms, so I can have a fun event
 5. As Adam, I want to know the story of the rooms, so I can choose the most fun room to me
 6. As Ryan, I want to how and when I can contact you, so I can adjust my event if I need to
 7. As an enthusiast, I want to understand who is apart of the company, so I can support other endeavors by the creators
 8. As a manager, I want to	know if this activity is good for my team,	so I can plan a fun team building activity
 9. As a gamer, I want to how difficult the rooms are so, I can give myself the greatest challenge
 10. As a happy customer, I want to review your business, so	I can tell people what a fun time I had
 11. As a user, I want to be able to get back to the home if a page isn't working, so I can continue to use the site.